-Schools must seek to achieve effective management of resources and value for money, to optimise the use of their resources and to invest in teaching and learning, taking into account the LA's purchasing, tendering and contracting requirements.
+Schools must seek to achieve effective management of resources and value for money, to optimise the use of their resources and to invest in teaching and learning, taking into account the Get Help Buying for Schools guidance.

 It is for heads and governors to determine at school level how to optimise the use of resources and maximise value for money.
-Schools should review their expenditure and compare this to other schools (benchmarking) and think about how to make improvements.
+There are significant variations in the effective management of resources between similar schools, and so it is important for schools to review their expenditure and compare this to other schools (benchmarking) and think about how to make improvements.